 5 Lucky Shamrock Facts for St. Patrick’s Day

 Learn how to tell fact from blarney when it comes to this symbol of Ireland!
-Here are five shamrock facts to celebrate St. Patrick's Day.
+Here are fun lucky shamrock facts to celebrate St. Patrick's Day.

 Ask a botanist for the “real” shamrock plant, and they’ll likely just shake their head in confusion.
 Even the Irish don’t agree on which three-leaved clover plant is the original shamrock.
 There are several leading candidates:

 Trifolium dubium.
-Roughly half of Irish citizens believe this is the “real” shamrock (shown above).
+Roughly half of Irish citizens believe this is the “real” shamrock.
 It’s native to Europe but is now found around the world, and often treated as a weed.

 Trifolium repens.
 White clover is another top contender, and also very well-known globally due to its cultivation as a forage crop.